mangabe16/lexos/doc_src/docs/user_guide/loading_texts.md

 !!! note "Note for Developers"
     Both of `Loader` and `DataLoader` inherit from an abstract [`BaseLoader`](../../api/io/base_loader) abstract class, which defines the common features and methods that all loaders should implement.
 This allows for a consistent interface if you decide to build a custom loader for a data format not currently handled by the existing loaders.

+    Both loaders also inherit from Pydantic's `BaseModel`, which provides additional functionality.
+The most important is the `model_dump()` method, which returns the model's attributes in the form of a dictionary.
+For other useful methods, see Pydantic's <a href="https://docs.pydantic.dev/latest/concepts/serialization/" target="_blank">Serialization documentation</a>.

 For practice using the Lexos `io` module, see the <a href="https://scottkleinman.github.io/lexos/tutorials/loading_texts.ipynb" target="_blank">Loading Texts tutorial</a>.

 ## Using the `Loader` Class